kasparsj/jquery-data-parallax/README.md

 **Type:** selector
 **Default:** the element

-If you need another element to act as the trigger.
+Use this if you need another element to act as the trigger.
-If you don't need a trigger, set this to "null" or "false".
+It's not recommended to set this to "null" or "false", because working with absolute offsets can become difficult when you need to change things.

 #### triggerHook
 **Type:** number or string (percentage or viewport units) or callback function